samuelim01/tp/docs/UserGuide.md

 ## Appendix A: Acceptable values for parameters

 Acceptable values for `n/NAME`:
-- Alphanumeric word with or without spaces and should not be blank
+- Alphanumeric word with or without spaces and should not be blank.
-- Inputs with no values when filtering guests/vendors (e.g. `n/`) is invalid
+- Inputs with no values when filtering guests/vendors (e.g. `n/`) is invalid.

 Acceptable values for `n/PHONE_NUMBER`:
-- Numbers with no spaces or special characters
+- Numbers with no spaces or special characters.
-- At least 3 numbers
+- At least 3 numbers.

 Acceptable values for `e/EMAIL`:
 - `local-part@domain`
   - the `local-part` must:
     - contain alphanumeric characters and these special characters, excluding the parentheses (+_.-)
-    - not start or end with any special characters
+    - not start or end with any special characters.
   - the `domain` must:
-    - consist of domain labels separated by periods
+    - consist of domain labels separated by periods.
-    - end with a domain label at least 2 characters long
+    - end with a domain label at least 2 characters long.
-    - have each domain label start and end with alphanumeric characters
+    - have each domain label start and end with alphanumeric characters.
-    - have each domain label consist of alphanumeric characters, separated only by hyphens, if any
+    - have each domain label consist of alphanumeric characters, separated only by hyphens, if any.

 Acceptable values for `a/ADDRESS`:
-- Word with or without spaces
+- Word with or without spaces.

 Acceptable values for `r/RSVP_STATUS`:
 - `yes`
 - `no`
 - `unknown`
-- Inputs with no values when adding a guest (e.g. `r/`) signify that RSVP status should be stored as `unknown`
+- Inputs with no values when adding a guest (e.g. `r/`) signify that RSVP status should be stored as `unknown`.
-- Inputs with no values when filtering guests (e.g. `r/`) is invalid
+- Inputs with no values when filtering guests (e.g. `r/`) is invalid.

 Acceptable values for `d/DIETARY_REQUIREMENTS`:
-- Word with or without spaces
+- Alphanumeric word with or without spaces.
-- Inputs with no values (e.g. `d/`) signify no dietary requirements
+- Inputs with no values (e.g. `d/`) signify no dietary requirements.

 Acceptable values for `tn/TABLE_NUMBER`:
-- Non-negative integer with no spaces or special characters
+- Non-negative integer with no spaces or special characters.
-- Preceding zeros will be trimmed
+- Preceding zeros will be trimmed.

 Acceptable values for `t/tag`:
-- Alphanumeric word without spaces
+- Alphanumeric word without spaces.

 <span style="font-size: 0.4em;">[Back to Top](#wedlog-user-guide)</span>
 --------------------------------------------------------------------------------------------------------------------